SixFingeredAmish/spotify-template/README.md

 apple.com/music nope

 ##Did you receive help from any other sources (classmates, etc.)?
 If so, please list who.
-Walter Ceder (webapp genius), StackOverflow (has every error possible), and Susan (somehow loves JS more than Java).
-Mike Freeman's Firebase Twitter demo code.
+Walter Ceder (webapp genius), StackOverflow (has every error possible), and Stella Ding, Susan, and Mike Freeman's Firebase Twitter demo code.

 ##Approximately how many hours did it take you to complete this challenge?

-20 hours.
-However, 10 were spent writing code that I had to trash, like trying to get angular-spotify to work and wrestling with authentication and OAuth.
+18 hours.
+However, 6 were spent writing code that I had to trash, like trying to get angular-spotify to work and wrestling with authentication and OAuth.

 ##Did you encounter any problems in this challenge we should warn students about in the future?
 How can we make the challenge better?